Academic Advising Glossary

 - Top -

 Major – is an academic discipline in which students can earn an undergraduate degree; includes a set of required courses.
-For more information on major requirements, go to the undergraduate checklists page.
+For more information on major requirements, go to the University catalog.

 Matriculated Student – a student admitted to the University and pursuing a bachelor’s degree.
 They can be attending full- or part-time.
 Matriculated students can be in good academic standing or on academic probation.